OpenLake/Activity-Tracker/SETUP.md

 </br>

-If you face any issuse while setting up feel free to ask the moderators in [issues](https://github.com/OpenLake/Cross-Platform-Activity-Tracker/issues) and if you are new to open scource reffer to this [link](https://github.com/firstcontributions/first-contributions)
+If you face any issues while setting up feel free to ask the moderators in [issues](https://github.com/OpenLake/Cross-Platform-Activity-Tracker/issues) and if you are new to open source refer to this [link](https://github.com/firstcontributions/first-contributions)